nednoodlehead/punge/README.md

 3. git on path (only technically needed to follow the instructions, you can still download .zip from github)

+4. `yt-dlp.exe` on path (find the exe [here](https://github.com/yt-dlp/yt-dlp/releases) for windows.
+For linux, most package managers will have it available (sudo apt install yt-dlp)

 # Build Instructions

 Ubuntu specific: